richardguz/sauce-kitchen/README.md

 THIS IS SAUCE KITCHEN!

-This README would normally document whatever steps are necessary to get the application up and running.
+* make sure you run a 'bundle install' before you get the server up and running after cloning/pulling the most recent version!

 Things you may want to cover: